gsuberland/altium_jlcpcb_libraries/README.md

 # Altium Libraries for JLCPCB Parts

-This repository contains automatically generated libraries for a range of parts in JLCPCB's catalogue.
-These libraries contain schematic design items for more than 55000 parts.
+This repository contains automatically generated schematic libraries for a range of parts in JLCPCB's catalogue.
+In total this repository contains over 55000 parts.

 ![preview](preview.png)

-Component information is pulled from JLCPCB's website, parsed into an intermediate JSON format, and a SchLib file is directly generated using my unreleased .NET library for Altium documents.
+Component information is pulled from JLCPCB's website, LCSC's metadata, and [yaqwsx's parametric search](https://yaqwsx.github.io/jlcparts/), is parsed into an intermediate JSON format, and a SchLib file is directly generated using my unreleased .NET library for Altium documents.

 The current library files are: